Conservatory of Music /

-Factor in the Music Technology Workshop, a half day of master classes and guest lecture presentations on Music Technology-related topics and access to world-class sound engineers like Flemming Rasmussen (think Metallica’s One), and you can’t go wrong.
+Factor in the Creative Arts Workshop, a full day of master classes and guest lecture presentations on Music Technology-related topics and access to world-class sound engineers like Flemming Rasmussen (think Metallica’s One), and you can’t go wrong.
 If you love music and you’re a tech genius, then you’ve found your home in Capital’s Music Technology major.
 Housed in the Conservatory of Music where exposure to prolific musicians, ensembles and genres is part of daily life, the Music Technology program is focused on experiential learning and a diverse curriculum that prepares students for exciting and rewarding careers in multiple areas.

 What is it like to do what you love every single day of your life?
 Just ask Music Tech grad, Jay Alton.
 Jay is now one of the most in-demand recording engineers and producers in the Central Ohio area.
 Jay doesn't work at one studio – he works at all of the them!
 He has built his career as a freelance engineer by diversifying his skill set, running live sound, doing on-location audio, video editing, recording and producing, and composing.

 Admission into Bachelor of Music in Music Technology program will require you to complete a two-part process to gain admittance to both Capital University and the Conservatory of Music.

 Our professors bring out the best in you.
 We won't lie.
 They can be tough.
 But they're also your counselors, your mentors, and your biggest advocates.
 Meet a couple below:

 Instructor of MusicConvergent Media Center, Room email@example.comVIEW FULL PROFILE